nicooga/altoros-blog/post4.md

 The power of enumerators
 ========================

-Ruby comes equipped with the `Enumerable` class, wich includes `Enumerable`.
+Ruby comes equipped with the `Enumerator` class, wich includes `Enumerable`.
 This class comes in handy for a couple of things, but it's really good for generating (possibly infinite) sequences.